MadhavGarg98/S85_ecommerce/README.md

-## Milestone 11: Dynamic Product Display 🚀
+Milestone 21: Address Form Page 🏠

-### ✅ Fetching Product Data
+✅ Address Form Implementation

-- Created an endpoint to retrieve all stored products from MongoDB.
+Created an Address Form Page with input fields for address, city, state, and ZIP code.

-- Implemented API call logic in the frontend to fetch data dynamically.
+Used useState to manage the address input dynamically.

-### ✅ Displaying Products
+✅ Navigation & Integration

-- Passed fetched product data to the Product Card component.
+Added an "Add Address" button in the Profile Page.

-- Rendered product information dynamically on the homepage.
+Configured routing to navigate from Profile Page to Address Form Page.

----
+Updated App.jsx to include the new route.